-10 jewels that made history — and changed the market
+10 history-making jewels sold by Christie’s that changed the market

 On 30 June 2020, a spectacular D colour diamond ring became the most expensive jewel to sell in an online-only auction, joining a stellar cast of other landmark gems previously sold at Christie’s